iminparallel/Fundme_HardHat/readme.md

 22. Ways to make a contract cheaper:
     i. avoid reading and writing from storage variables as much as possible ii. there's something about private variables and declaring functions for them

+23. add mocha: {
+    timeout: 500000,
+    }, in hardhat config to run tests on test network